About the program

 Dr Josephine (Josie) Pearson

 Josie is a Rural Generalist Obstetrician in Warwick and our medical lead for the support program.
 Josie is a fellow of the Australian College of Rural and Remote Medicine (ACRRM), and a QRGP alumna.
-Josie supports trainees at Toowoomba Hospital.
+Josie supports trainees at Toowoomba and Ipswich Hospitals.

 Dr Carmel Cockburn

 Carmel is a Rural Generalist Obstetrician in Ingham, a fellow of ACRRM and a QRGP alumna.
-Carmel supports trainees at Mount Isa and Townsville Hospitals.
+Carmel supports trainees at Townsville Hospital.

 Dr Cassandra (Cass) McKay

 Cass is a Rural Generalist Obstetrician in Mareeba, a fellow of ACRRM and a QRGP alumna.
-Cass supports trainees at Cairns Hospital.
+Cass supports trainees at Cairns and Mt Isa Hospitals.

 Dr David Barker

 David is a Rural Generalist Obstetrician in Beaudesert, a fellow of ACRRM and a QRGP alumnus.
-David supports trainees at Rockhampton, Mackay and Redland Hospitals.
+David supports trainees at Redland, Gympie and Sunshine Coast University Hospitals.

 Eligibility